Paula Fredriksen: Paul

-Fredriksen's many articles on Paul and his cameo appearances in her books on Jesus and on Augustine come together in her book Paul: The Pagans' Apostle.
+Fredriksen's many articles on Paul and his cameo appearances in her books on Jesus and Augustine come together in her book Paul: The Pagans' Apostle.
 Fredriksen explains there that Paul lived in a world full of gods.
 As Christ's apostle, Paul taught that pagans did not have to become Jews (for men, meaning circumcision).
 But they did have to commit to worshiping Israel's god alone, he insisted, and to live according to some—not all—Jewish law.

 Following especially the broad lines of interpretation laid down by Albert Schweitzer and by Krister Stendahl, Fredriksen asserts that Paul believed that he lived and worked in history's final hour.
 Paul was convinced that he knew the time on God's clock because of his experience of the Risen Christ: resurrection itself, according to apocalyptic Jewish convictions, would signal the time of the End.
 In the brief meanwhile, between Christ's first and final advents, Paul worked to turn pagans from their gods to his god.

 Paul's seven undisputed letters date to the 50s of the first century.
 They are the only evidence of the Christ movement that predates the Roman destruction of Jerusalem's temple (in 70 CE).
 But Jesus died around the year 30 CE.
-This passage of time after the death of Jesus, according to Fredriksen, means that, by the time that the earliest stratum of tradition appears—namely, in Paul's letters—the Kingdom of God was already late.
+This passage of time after the death of Jesus, according to Fredriksen, means that by the time the earliest stratum of tradition appears—namely, in Paul's letters—the Kingdom of God was already late.
 In the Diaspora, the movement fractured into competing missions over the question of how to integrate ex-pagan gentiles into its communities.
 Some apostles taught that ex-pagan males needed to enter Israel's covenant with God through circumcision, that is, full conversion to Judaism.
 Paul furiously disagreed, Fredriksen emphasizes.
-Against his circumcising competitors, he argued that the presence of Christ's spirit or of holy spirit within these gentile communities attested to their "adoption" into God's family: Christ-following ex-pagans, insists Paul, are now Israel's brothers" (adelphoi), adopted via Christ into the family of Abraham.
+Against his circumcising competitors, he argued that the presence of Christ's spirit or of the holy spirit within these gentile communities attested to their "adoption" into God's family: Christ-following ex-pagans, insists Paul, are now Israel's brothers" (adelphoi), adopted via Christ into the family of Abraham.